 ARKAI was selected by the U.S. Department of State and the Association of American Voices to participate in the ‘21-22 American Music Abroad season.
 Through this program, ARKAI has engaged in exchange programs with underserved audiences around the world with little or no access to American music, demonstrating the power of cultural diplomacy as a tool to bring people together.

 ARKAI is a winner of the 2021 Astral Artists National Competition.

-A graduate of The Juilliard School in violin performance, Jonathan Miron’s desire to connect with audiences of all cultures has inspired and taken him on an expansive journey to broaden his artistic palette – from collaborating with members of the Silk Road Ensemble, to appearing with Tony and Grammy Award winner Ben Platt at record mogul Clive Davis’ famed pre-Grammy party, to jamming with Grammy-nominated Cuban percussionist Pedrito Martinez at NYC’s 92nd Street Y for thousands of school kids, to launching Global Perspectives, a world music workshop at Juilliard.
-Passionate about arts management, Jonathan is the Program Associate for the Center for Arts Learning and Leadership at the 92nd Street Y serving over 16,000 students and teachers throughout the NYC area.
+Jonathan Miron’s desire to connect with audiences of all cultures has inspired and taken him on an expansive journey to broaden his artistic palate – from collaborating with members of Yo-Yo Ma’s Silkroad Ensemble, to appearing with Tony and Grammy Award winner Ben Platt at Clive Davis’ famed pre-Grammy party, to impromptu jams with Grammy-nominated Cuban percussionist Pedrito Martinez at NYC’s 92nd Street Y. A graduate of The Juilliard School, Jonathan’s performance career has taken him to acclaimed concert halls around the world – including solo engagements at The Louvre Museum in Paris, Kennedy Center in Washington D.C., and the National Centre for the Performing Arts in Beijing.
+Jonathan is a NS Design Artist.